“My home is one that has been filled with more love than I could ever have imagined.”

 10) The rewards are unending.
 Yes, foster parenting has been the most difficult “job” I have ever done, and the hardest thing I do.
 Yet, it is by far the most rewarding thing I have ever done, as well.
 Without a doubt, I am a far better person for each experience, and a far richer person for each child that has come to be a part of my life.

 Dr. John DeGarmo is an international expert on foster care and TEDx Speaker.
-He has been a foster parent for 17 years, now, and he and his wife have had over 60 children come through their home.
+He and his wife have had over 60 children come through their home as foster parents.
 He is a consultant to foster care agencies, child welfare organizations, and legal firms, as well as a speaker and trainer on many topics about the foster care system.
 He is the author of several foster care books, including The Little Book of Foster Care Wisdom: 365 Days of Inspiration and Encouragement for Foster Care Families, and writes for several publications.
 Dr. John has appeared on CNN HLN, Good Morning America, ABC, NBC, CBS, FOX, PBS, and elsewhere, He and his wife have received many awards, including the Good Morning America Ultimate Hero Award.
 He can be contacted at drjohndegarmo@gmail, through his Facebook page, Dr. John DeGarmo, or at The Foster Care Institute.